 The Master's program in Governance and Entrepreneurship in Northern and Indigenous Areas (GENI) provides the opportunity to gain an understanding of the various challenges and opportunities facing the Circumpolar North.
 Students will learn how different strategies of governance, entrepreneurship, and resource management can strengthen the position of the communities and the peoples of the region.

-The program is provided through collaboration between UiT The Arctic University of Norway (UiT) and the University of Saskatchewan (USask), Canada, and graduates receive a joint degree from both institutions.
+The program is provided through collaboration between UiT The Arctic University of Norway (UiT) and the University of Saskatchewan (USask), Canada.
+Graduates receive a joint degree from both institutions.

 The program is offered flexibly online, in both a part-time schedule over eight semesters (4 years) and a full-time schedule over four semesters (2 years).